jefferyto/gedit-control-your-tabs/README.md

     tab row order instead of most recently used order.

 ## Contributing

-Please base changes on, and open pull requests against, the `develop` branch.

 The code in `controlyourtabs/utils` comes from [python-gtk-utils];
 changes should ideally be contributed to that project, then pulled back